lennoknet/vein-server/README.md

 ## Prerequisites

 Refer to https://developer.valvesoftware.com/wiki/SteamCMD#Debian
 You need to have software-properties-common installed as well as non-free repository and i386 architecture.
-Recommendation is to stay with Debian 12 for gameservers for a while.

 ## Installation